-And with that choice the chance to help reduce the environmental impact of waste.
-Whatever the waste, zero waste grocery stores are making a stance and demonstrating that we can shop for our weekly groceries without the need for oodles of plastic packaging.
+And with that choice, the chance to help promote the environmental impact of zero waste.
+Whatever the waste, zero-waste grocery stores are making a stance and demonstrating that we can shop for our weekly groceries without the need for oodles of plastic packaging.

 Supermarkets contain thousands of products.
 They supply them, people buy them, consume them and go back for more.
 This cycle of supply and demand renders both consumers and supermarkets significant contributors to our waste problem.

 Much of the problem is a lack of responsibility.
 Plastic is cheap to produce and possesses many qualities that make it perfect for containing our food.
-It’s food-safe, lightweight and durable.
+It’s food-safe, lightweight, and durable.

-As such, at least until recently, manufacturers and the large supermarket chains have not taken up the mantle to reduce the amounts of plastic waste they generate.
+As such, at least until recently, manufacturers and large supermarket chains have not taken up the mantle to reduce the amounts of plastic waste they generate.
 There simply hasn’t been enough reason or pressure for them to fundamentally change their ways.

 Meanwhile, in recent years, consumers have become more aware of our global plastic problem.
 From pictures of beaches littered with the stuff all over social media to many studies and associated news reports highlighting the issue.

 No one likes to experience our beaches strewn with plastic waste.
 People are now getting involved in beach cleans and most of us are aware and doing our best to reduce, reuse and recycle.
-Whereas its unfair to say that the big supermarkets aren't making progress, for many it's far too slow.
-And that's where zero waste supermarkets step in.
+Whereas it's unfair to say that the big supermarkets aren't making progress, for many, it's far too slow.
+And that's where zero-waste supermarkets step in.

-Before the 1960s supermarkets were few and far between.
-As a result, consumers predominately shopped from smaller high street grocery stores.
+Before the 1960s, supermarkets were few and far between.
+As a result, consumers predominately shopped from smaller high-street grocery stores.
 They frequented local fruit and veg stores and bought bread and meat from local bakeries and butchers.

 Whereas choices were more limited than they are today, life was somehow more simple back then.
 Today, supermarkets are in a constant race to offer wider ranges, better offers and compete on price.

 Essentially, zero waste stores began life decades or maybe even hundreds of years ago, and now they are staging something of a comeback.
 Waste-free supermarkets as we know them now prove a valid point that we can purchase goods without generating a huge amount of waste.

 She began trading as a market stall, selling zero-waste products across London.
-Using feedback and support, she then set up store permanently in Exmouth and Broadway markets.
+Using feedback and support, she then set up a store permanently in Exmouth and Broadway markets.

-At the refill store, if you bring your own reusable bottles you can leave with everything from shampoo to detergent without the need for a new container.
-All helping you go plastic-free in the bathroom.
-You can fill your store cupboard up with herbs and spices, baking goods and more.
+At the refill store, if you bring your own reusable bottles, you can leave with everything from shampoo to detergent without the need for a new container.
+All help you go plastic-free in the bathroom, eliminating plastic packaging.

 Today, the company has since opened a number of concessions in the popular Planet Organic stores as well as across various farm stores in and around London.

 Unpackaged was the real pioneer, with the founder Catherine Conway setting the tone.
-This paved the way for around another 150 zero-waste grocery stores to have opened since by entrepreneurs and people passionate about the environment who all believed that they could also make a difference.
+This paved the way for around another 150 zero-waste grocery stores to have opened by entrepreneurs and people passionate about the environment who all believed that they could also make a difference.

-Delivering this simple yet inspiring concept each zero-waste grocery store helps people think and address waste each time we go to the grocery store.
-These pioneering zero-waste grocery stores all also help provide the means to change our behaviours as consumers8.
+Delivering this simple yet inspiring concept, each zero-waste grocery store helps people think and address waste each time they go to the grocery store.
+These pioneering zero-waste grocery stores also help provide the means to change our behaviors as consumers.

 Quite possibly, the next big player in this industry is Original Unverpackt in Berlin.
-They began opening one store in Berlin in 2014 and it is a plastic-free oasis.
-Offering unpackaged, bulk items and other goods, it has since gone on to open a second store.
+They began opening one store in Berlin in 2014, and it is a plastic-free oasis.
+Offering unpackaged, bulk items, and other goods, it has since gone on to open a second store.